 |Region||Confirmed cases||Deaths||Cases/100k pop.|

-The figures of coronavirus cases in the U.S. still remain high.
-Coronavirus keeps all people on alert in Nottingham and today, the invisible enemy still spreads across Rockingham County.
-Its population density is considered to be 444 people per mi2 (171 people per km2) so the risk of infection is below average.
-As for the state, the New Hampshire officials reported about 100K cases of COVID-19, an increase of 46 cases from yesterday.
+Many countries have identified cases of the new infection including the United States.
+COVID-19 pandemic keeps all people on alert in Nottingham and today, the virus still spreads across Rockingham County.
+Its population density is informed to be 444 people per mi2 (171 people per km2) so the risk of being infected is below average.
+As for the state, the New Hampshire officials mentioned about 251K cases of COVID-19, an increase of 1,8K cases from yesterday.

 These numbers don’t give the whole picture because many cases — including mild or asymptomatic infections — have not been diagnosed.
-Our key thing is to stay inside and take care of ourselves.
-You should be aware of protection measures and the symptoms of coronavirus.How to protect yourself from coronavirus?
+Our key thing is to stay home and take care of ourselves.
+You should not forget about protection measures and the symptoms of coronavirus.How to protect yourself from coronavirus?
 What are coronavirus symptoms?